 Wander the streets of Monaco City

-Enjoy lunch at the Marche de la Condamine
+Lunch: Marche de la Condamine

 I highly recommend Maison des Pates!
 They serve freshly made pasta with several choices of sauces.
 It was so good that we actually bought some fresh pasta and a carton of sauce to take with us to make another dinner back at our Airbnb.